Beethoven and Mozart: Beethoven's Vienna visit

 Contemporary scholarship is, however, somewhat skeptical of this story.
 The New Grove Dictionary of Music and Musicians does not mention it; its account of the visit is as follows:

 In the spring of 1787 Beethoven visited Vienna.
 In the absence of documents, much remains uncertain about the precise aims of the journey and the extent to which they were realized; but there seems little doubt that he met Mozart and perhaps had a few lessons from him.

 Some historians, however, are skeptical that Mozart and Beethoven met at all.

 Maynard Solomon, who has written biographies of both Mozart and Beethoven, does not mention Jahn's tale, and even puts forward the possibility that Mozart might have given Beethoven an audition and then rejected him:

-In Bonn Beethoven was being groomed to be Mozart's successor by [a group of influential nobles], who sent him to Vienna ... to advance that purpose.
+In Bonn, Beethoven was being groomed to be Mozart's successor by [a group of influential nobles], who sent him to Vienna ... to advance that purpose.
 The sixteen-year-old Beethoven, however, was not yet ready to be on his own.
 At his father's urging, the young virtuoso left Vienna ... and returned home in a state of despondency over his mother's consumptive condition – and perhaps over a rejection by Mozart, who was preoccupied with his own affairs, including his worrisome financial condition, and may not have been able seriously to consider taking on another pupil, even one of great talent and backed by eminent patrons.

 Solomon goes on to enumerate other matters that kept Mozart preoccupied at the time: his father's declining health, a visit to Prague, the beginnings of work on Don Giovanni, and the writing of "a vast amount of other music".
 Moreover, Mozart already had a pupil living in his home, the nine-year-old Johann Nepomuk Hummel.

 While it cannot be determined whether Beethoven actually met Mozart, it is more probable that he heard Mozart play.
-Beethoven's student Carl Czerny told Otto Jahn that Beethoven had told him that Mozart (whom Beethoven could only have heard in 1787) "had a fine but choppy [German zerhacktes] way of playing, no ligato."
+Beethoven's student Carl Czerny told Otto Jahn that Beethoven had told him that Mozart (whom Beethoven could only have heard during his 1787 visit to Vienna) "had a fine but choppy [German zerhacktes] way of playing, no ligato."